Skip to main content

 • Better sleep quality, which is critical for cardiovascular regeneration.

 These peptides do not directly lower cholesterol or blood pressure in the way that some medications do.
 Instead, they work upstream by improving the body’s overall metabolic machinery.
-A more efficient metabolism places less strain on the over the long term.
+A more efficient metabolism places less strain on the cardiovascular system over the long term.
 By addressing the root causes of metabolic dysfunction, these peptide protocols represent a sophisticated and proactive strategy for maintaining cardiovascular health.

 Academic